Covington High School student's mom speaks out about viral video encounter

 Phillips himself has told differing accounts of his role in the incident, initially telling the Washington Post the teenagers swarmed him out of nowhere, but later telling the Detroit Free Press he intervened after he saw the schoolkids yelling at African-Americans.

-"These young men were beastly and these old black individuals was their pray," Phillips said.
+"These young men were beastly and these old black individuals was their prey," Phillips said.

 Fox News' Lukas Mikelionis contributed to this report.